plone/training/dexterity.rst

 We want version-control and more extendability so we move our new content-types into code.

 * Export the Type Profile and save the file
-* Delete type from the site before installing the type from the file-system
+* Delete the type from the site before installing the type from the file-system
-* Extract the files from the exported tar-file and add them to ``plonekonf/talk/profiles/default/``
+* Extract the files from the exported tar-file and add them to our addon-package in ``ploneconf/talk/profiles/default/``

-Here is the result.
-The file ``types.xml`` tells plone that there is a new content type defined in file ``talk.xml``.
+The file ``ploneconf/talk/profiles/default/types.xml`` tells plone that there is a new content type defined in file ``talk.xml``.

 .. code-block:: xml